It’s never a good time to replace your roof but knowing the signs that your roof needs a replacement is important. Find out what they are here.

 6 Good Signs That Your Roof Needs A Replacement

 If you’re like most homeowners, you probably don’t think about your roof until there’s a problem.
 And by then, it may be too late.
-Many homeowners wait until they have a leak or some other serious issue before they address their roofing needs.
+Many homeowners wait until they have a leak or some other serious issue before they address their roofing needs by calling the roofing and siding company, American Way Exteriors, or another similar one in the area.
 But did you know that several good signs can indicate when it’s time for a replacement?
 In this blog post, we will discuss six of the most common warning signs that your roof needs to be replaced.

 1. Your roof is more than 20 years old